-Danny Salemme is one of Screen Rant's News & Features Writers.
+Danny Salemme is Screen Rant's lead Reality TV editor.
 Based in Brooklyn, NY, Danny studied Film at Full Sail University in Winter Park, FL, spent some time working in production on both the east and west coasts before refocusing his career towards entertainment journalism, studied Improv and Sketch Comedy at the Upright Citizens Brigade in Manhattan, and manages a nerd-friendly Facebook group centered around cosplay and Doctor Who.
-Aside from Screen Rant, he also contributes to other sites like The Things and idk tonight.
 When he was 10-years-old, he dressed up as Mrs. Doubtfire for Halloween, and his two cinematic heroes just so happen to share the same first name (hint: their last names are Craven and Anderson).
-Follow him on Twitter @DannySalemme and check out some of his creative writing at dannysalemme.com.
+Follow him on Twitter @DannySalemme and check out some of his interviews and creative writing at dannysalemme.com.

 Articles by Danny Salemme

 Exclusive: Adam Driver explains how Jim Jarmusch's latest horror/comedy The Dead Don't Die is surprisingly inspired by real-life zombies.